ducdh1210/AgenticDemo/README.md

 ]
 ```

-If you want to run the ingestion process that depends on creating embeddings and seeding data, execute:
+Run the ingestion process, including scraping the webs, chunking the scrapted text, creating embeddings for the chunks and storing them in the database.

 ```bash
 make ingest
 ```

+Check the database to see if the data is ingested correctly.

 #### Start the Server